divyabaura/PPOBDA-policies/README.md

 ### 1. Clone the Repository
 Clone the repository from GitHub:
 [PPOBDA with Ontop](https://github.com/divyabaura/PPOBDA-with-Ontop).
+Use RBAC-PolicyExpansion java utility (present in this repository) instead of PolicyExpansion.
+RBAC-PolicyExpansion takes input role-specific policies (RP) then outputs mappings embedded with such policies.

 ### 2. Follow These Steps
 - Use the FHIR Ontology and mappings provided in the specifications.